MobilePorting/.github/profile/README.md

 Our ports currently support Windows, Linux, Android, and iOS, giving players the flexibility to enjoy FNF on both desktop and mobile platforms.
 Unfortunately, macOS is not supported at this time due to its lack of native touch functionality, but we strive to optimize the experience on all other supported systems.

-We have successfully ported popular FNF engines such as Psych Engine (versions 0.6.3, 0.7.3, and 1.0+), Leather Engine, Codename Engine, FPS Plus, and more.
+We have successfully ported popular FNF engines such as Psych Engine (versions 0.6.3, 0.7.3, and 1.0+), Leather Engine, FPS Plus, and more.
 Each port is carefully tailored to ensure compatibility and maintain performance, allowing fans to experience the best possible gameplay on their preferred devices.

 As we continue to refine and expand our work, we remain committed to making Friday Night Funkin' engines more accessible and enjoyable for players across the globe.